top of page

 For over a century, Jaipur Polo has competed at the highest levels across Europe, India, and the United States.
 The institution has presented trophies to clubs worldwide, establishing a tradition of international competition rooted in competitive excellence and cultural exchange.

-Led today by HH Sawai Padmanabh Singh, Maharaja of Jaipur, the Jaipur Trophy continues this legacy across three continents.
+Led today by HH Sawai Padmanabh Singh, Maharaja of Jaipur, the Jaipur Trophy continues this legacy

 Legacy & Significance